zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | Move Character String                  | RR       |   0F          |    ```MCS, M1 R2```               | None           |

 Registers R2 and (R2+1) mod 16 contain a string descriptor doubleword as described in Compare Character String.
-The L, Al, and A2 fields are loaded into internal registers.
+The L, A1, and A2 fields are loaded into internal registers.
 A loop is begun.

 - First, if L is zero, bits 0 through 15 of registers R2 and R2+1 are set to zero, bits 16